Donation of Supplies

 Insulin Pens

-All pre-filled pens must by unused and have a minimum of three (3) months to use-by date.
+All pre-filled pens must be unused and have a minimum of three (3) months until expiration.

-IFL accepts all brands of insulin that have been refrigerator maintained.
+We accept all brands of insulin that have been maintained in refrigeration.

-GLP-1 agonist injections (Ozempic, Trulicity, Victoza, etc.) with three (3) months to use-by date are also accepted.
-No pills are accepted.
+GLP-1 Injections with three (3) months to use-by date are also accepted.
+All GLP-1 injections must be FDA approved for diabetes treatment.
+No pill medications are accepted.

 A1C Test Kits

-Kits must be new and unopened with a minimum of three (3) months to use-by date.
+Kits must be new and unopened with a minimum of three (3) months until expiration.

-All glucagon must have a minimum of three (3) months to use-by date.
+All glucagon must have a minimum of three (3) months until expiration.

 Glucose Test Strips

-Unused, sealed glucose test strips must have a minimum of ninety (90) days to use-by date.
+Unused, sealed glucose test strips must have a minimum of three (3) months until expiration.

-All brands of sealed test strips are accepted.
+We accept all brands of sealed test strips.

 Insulin Syringes

-We accept 3/10 mL, 1/2 mL and 1 mL insulin syringes in new, unopened, and factory sealed packages.
-If no date is printed, the sterility of syringes lasts five years from the date of manufacturing.
+We accept all brands of 3/10 mL, 1/2 mL and 1 mL insulin syringes in new, unopened, and factory sealed packages labeled for insulin or diabetes.
+If no expiration date is printed, the sterility of syringes lasts five years from the date of manufacturing.

 Lancets

-We are only permitted to work with factory sealed lancets.
-Any type or brand of lancet are accepted.
+We accept all brands of lancets that are factory sealed.
 If no date is printed, the sterility of lancets lasts five years from the date of manufacturing.

 Continuous Glucose Monitor (CGM) Supplies